Made with green onion, dill, sweet paprika, and a simple vinaigrette, this is the best cucumber salad you will ever have.

 Green onions are so good in the summer, but if you make the salad in the winter, or when greens onions are not available, use red or yellow onions that you thinly slice.

 Because this is a summer salad, again, I strongly encourage you to use fresh dill.
-However, if you do not have that, but you have dried dill, frozen or some other form of preserved dill use what you have.
+However, if you do not have that, but you have dried dill, frozen, or some other forms of preserved dill, use what you have.

 Place the cucumbers in a salad bowl, add the onions and mix gently to combine.

-Add the vinaigrette over the salad and toss the cucumbers and onions in it.
+Add the vinaigrette over the salad and gently coat the cucumbers and onions with it.
 Add the dill and mix again.

-Dust the cucumbers with sweet paprika if you like, or just serve it without.
+Dust the cucumbers with sweet paprika if you like, or just serve it as is.

 The salad needs to sit before you serve it for about half hour, so the ingredients get marinated in the vinaigrette.